curveresearch/curvesim/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/curvesim)

-# CurveSim
+# Curvesim
-CurveSim simulates Curve finance pools with optimal arbitrageurs trading against them.
+Curvesim simulates Curve finance pools with optimal arbitrageurs trading against them.
 It's primary use is to determine optimal amplitude (A) and fee parameters given historical price and volume feeds.

 #### Dependencies:
 The maintainers use Python 3.8 or above.
 Likely the code should be fine for Python versions from 3.6 onward.